amir-cardiolab/Py4SciComp/README.md

 **A Unified Python cyberinfrastructure**: It is the hope that these resources motivate development of unified Python cyberinfrastructure that integrates these resources for scientific computing.

 In this GitHub directory, we provide a series of tutorials.
-Each tutorial is accompanied by a short Youtube video, sample codes, and data.
+Each tutorial is accompanied by a short Youtube video, sample codes, and data. \
+The Youtube videos should be viewed in HD mode for clarity.

 Available resources (**to be expanded in the future**):

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% FEniCS %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%